 I have been struggling quitting drinking for an entire year.
 Through all the failures in quitting and trying to moderate I've learned a great deal about why I drink, the triggers, the people I feel best around and those who bring out the worst in me.
-This time I have resolved not to start again, and I'm taking Holly's advice in "throwing the book at it."
+This time I have resolved not to start again.
 I'm seeing a therapist, going to meetings, listening to podcasts, reading books, and searching endlessly online.
 I'm doing yoga almost everyday.

 I'm now on day 6, for the umpteenth time, and I am determined to make this my last day 6.
 I know to a certain extent what to expect as I've made it two weeks a few times.
 But this time it is harder.
 I'm facing the truth about why I drink, and I see that there are some steep mountains yet to climb.
 I suffer from mild but constant depression.
 I live in New Orleans, a town where drinking goes with absolutely everything and is encouraged at every turn.
 I have to shed nearly all of my friends, and so loneliness is a big issue.
 I also have come to realize that not only was I in the wrong job (I lost it last year due to restructuring), but I am also in the wrong career.
 The thought of going back to it makes my stomach turn, and I fear that the mountain of debt I have accrued will never be paid.
 I need to move since the other folks in my house, a 4-plex, are quite fond of parties and have so far argued with me about wanting to be sober.
 How could I possibly have fun, enjoy the city, etc.